tonatona-project/tonatona/README.md

 -   Make the end-user write a little boilerplate code up front in order to provide ease-of-use when writing their own business logic.

--   At runtime, plugins should be able to be configured by providing environment variables.
-Changing the value of the environment variables should change the runtime behavior of your code.
+-   End users should be able to use many plugins without any configuration code or setup code.
+Plugins should be configured to get configuration options from environment variables, command line flags, etc.  Plugins should be configured with reasonable defaults.

 -   It should be possible to switch plugins just by rewriting the import statements.